One Courthouse Sq.

 departments in Ohio, covering Wood, Hancock, Henry, and Fulton Counties for

-all commercial construction, as well as Wood County for residential
+all commercial construction, as well as Wood County, Napoleon

 construction.
 Our office presently has a staff of fourteen people, including the Chief Building Inspector, Master Plans Examiner, Residential Plans examiner,